 - Department and SPE schedule of events can be viewed on the Events page (under NMT SPE) and is also posted on the department calendar.

 - NMT SPE 14th Annual 49ers Gold Rush Golf Scramble.
 Friday, October 14, 2016.
-Details will be posted in early July.
+All deadlines extended to October 5.

 - SAVE THE DATE!
 Langdon B. Taylor Banquet.
 Friday April 21, 2017.
 The date and venue is set for 2017.
 Senior Design Presentations and the Langdon B. Taylor Banquet will be held on Friday, April 21.
 The Dr. Chen Classic will be held on Saturday, April 22.
 Details will be posted in November.